 WHAT A PLANT KNOWS: A Field Guide to the Senses (2012, 2nd ed 2017, Scientific American / Farrar, Straus & Giroux) provides a fascinating look at how plants experience the world — from the colors they see, to the aromas they smell and to the sensations they feel.

 If you want more information about my book and the science behind it, checkout What A Plant Knows.

 If you're interested in my science:

-Recently we got interested in the question of what anti-cancer drugs found in plants do for the plant.
-Particularly we're studying indole-3-carbinol (I3C), a phytochemical found in vegetables like broccoli and mustard that has also been reported effective in killing breast and prostate cancer cells.
+I3C is a phytochemical found in vegetables like broccoli and mustard that has also been reported effective in killing breast and prostate cancer cells.
+We've discovered that I3C modulates hormone signaling in Arabidopsis, perhaps to modulate plant development in response to herbivory.